RavensbourneWebMedia/Web-Design-principles/sessions/02/README.md

 ### Peer learning

+#### Visual perception principles

-1. **Publish** your presentation and any other relevant material.
+1. **Publish** your mini-lecture and any other relevant material from today.
 We recommend GitHub (we :green_heart: :octocat:) but you can publish elsewhere as long as it's accessible by anyone.

-2. Add the link to your presentation (and any other relevant material) to the `Teams` Google document I emailed you.
+2. Add the link to your mini-lecture (and any other relevant material) to the `Teams` Google document I emailed you.

+#### Typography

+On the `Teams` Google document I emailed you, there's a new table with topics around **typography** for you to learn and teach next week.

+We'll do this again in *teams*, but not the same people you worked with this week.

+Your team **mini-lecture** should be **~15 minutes** and you may include:

+* **2-3 key ideas**
+* Links, images or videos of projects / products / things referenced in your research
+* Other relevant things you've read, heard or seen
+* **Examples** and demonstrations
+* Personal **experiences**

+Prepare **1-2 open questions to ask the class**.
+After your mini-lecture, we will have a short group discussion around these questions.

 <!---